netgo-software/rap-ckeditor/README.md

 ## Customization

 The editor can be customized by editing the files in the <code>src/resources</code> folder of the <code>com.eclipsesource.widgets.ckeditor</code> bundle.
-You might need to clear the browsers chache and restart the server for all changes to take effect.
+You might need to clear the browsers cache and restart the server for all changes to take effect.

 ### Editor Configuration